 Fisheries was skeptical of the whole project.
 They felt, quite simply, that people would steal the clams.
 In fact, everyone thought this would happen, from 10 year old boys to the King.
 Someone, I was patiently told by nearly everyone, would raid the brood stock area and kill the giant clams, thus making the situation worse, not better.
 But, in the absence of any laws or regulations against fishing the clams, and the absence of any conservation force necessary to supervise such laws, fishermen would eventually take the large clams from the reefs anyway.
 Surveys showed there were no juvenile Tridacna derasa on the reefs within easy reach of fishermen, and this proved the scattered adults were not successfully spawning anyway.
 Why not put them together and at least try to make a sanctuary work?

 The viewpoint of the critics was, in itself, revealing.
 In 1986 neither Government officials nor the general public believed a marine sanctuary for giant clams would survive without a 24-hour guard.
-Everyone was sure the sanctuary would be raided.
 This was a self-perpetuating, negative belief system.
 If everyone agreed the clams would be stolen, many individuals thought they might as well take some before the clams were all gone.

 The negative community self-image prevented any self-help action towards the improvement of local marine environments.
 Resources were expected to continue to decline, and future generations of Tongans would inherit even greater poverty and hunger.
 The goal of the giant clam sanctuary project was to change this attitude: to develop a way for rural island communities to improve the marine environment.

-So the government guarded the sanctuary in Nuku'alofa Harbor.
+So the Ministry of Lands and Survey and Natural Resources guarded the sanctuary in Nuku'alofa Harbor.
 A boat with two men moored over the sanctuary every night for two years.
-The Ministry of Lands, Survey, and Natural Resources realized they would not be able to defend the giant clams against thieves indefinitely.
+The Ministry realized they would not be able to defend the giant clams against thieves indefinitely.
 In addition, since no base line studies had been made, nobody could prove if the brood stocks really enhanced the natural stocks.
 Critics insisted the larvae would simply float off and be lost at sea.

 My original plan was quite different from what the Government was doing.
 Their lack of faith in the village people and their ardent desire not to fail (and be laughed at) argued against the project being done in Vava'u where they could not afford to keep a constant eye on the clams.
 I suggested that if I did the project, and not the government, it would be my disaster if people took the clams from any village based sanctuary in Vava'u.